Saviio/Saviio/README.md

 Frontend Tooling: Skilled in frontend ecosystem build tools like Webpack, and state management with RxJS for reactive programming

-Web Frameworks: Familiar with Vue/React for component-driven development
+Web Frameworks: Familiar with React for component-driven development

 Language Enthusiast: Curious about programming paradigms, exploring functional concepts (F#), systems programming (Rust), and runtime design